-In 2015, the average tax refund was $3,218, according to the IRS.
-This means people are giving the government an interest-free loan, said personal finance expert Scott Alan Turner.
-“If millennials adjusted their W-4 withholding to where they got as close to zero on their refund as possible, they would take home an extra $252 per month to apply towards debts, savings or investing,” he added.
+For tax year 2019, the average tax refund was $2,888, as reported by the IRS in July 2020.
+This means people are giving the government an interest-free loan, said Certified Financial Planner Scott Alan Turner.
+Millennials who adjust their W-4 withholding to where they get as close to zero on their refund as possible will take home extra cash they can apply towards debts, savings or investing, Turner added.

 If you aren’t sure how to set your W-4 withholdings, the IRS has a calculator to get you started.